hapax/hapax.github.io/assets/teaching.md

 <i>Would anyone bother to read this in their own time?</i>
 </span>

-In other words, would they read it, and do the problems, if they didn't have to in order to pass the next quiz.
+Would they read it if they didn't have to pass a quiz?
 If not, you have shrubs, and shrubs kill interest.
 No one wants to spend hours looking at shrubs.
 If you force them to, you're wasting their time.